-The sample program consists of user defined data types, controller tags and ladder rungs that allow communication between the CompactLogix or MicroLogix processor, the MVI69-HART module, and the HART network.
+The sample program consists of user defined data types, controller tags and ladder rungs that allow communication between the ControlLogix processor, the MVI56-HART module, and the HART network.
 You can use the sample program as-is, or you can incorporate the data types, controller tags and ladder rungs into an existing program.